mhtrinhLIC/cheatsheet/cdk.md

     version=now.strftime("%Y%m%d.%H%M.%S")
     return version
 ```
-**Cons**: everytime your do an update of your stack, a new resource (and version number) is created, even if the resource did not change !
+**Cons**: everytime you do an update of your stack, a new resource (and version number) is created, even if the resource did not change !